0asisCat/mystic-solitaire/README.md

 # Mystical Solitaire
 A terminal themed solitaire game with a mystical twist.
 A project for my p5.js study.

-_NOTE: Not the final documentation, but rather a messy draft_
+_NOTE: Not the final documentation, but rather a messy draft from researching or AI help_
 ```
 https://www.google.com/logos/fnbx/solitaire/standalone.html
 rules/inspo: